ufoss-org/ufoss-website/docs/kotysa/queries.md

 * CoroutinesSqlCLient is a **suspend function** that returns a `Long`

 ### Map selected columns to a DTO
-Code block will be executed for each returned row
+Use a code block that will be executed for each returned row

 ::: tip Tip
 Allow you to build a DTO from columns of several tables